 The diagram can also help you evaluate your security practices.
 To reduce vulnerabilities, organizations identify and analyze incidents as they occur and build them into the organization’s CI/CD process.
 To streamline operations, DevOps teams can shore up gaps and identify overlaps.

 An organization’s CI/CD pipeline can become quite complex.
 There are multiple steps in every stage of the process, some manual and some automated.
 Once a CI/CD diagram has been drawn out, you can use value stream mapping and the theory of constraints to begin optimizing your processes, streamlining your technology stack, and fostering communication between stakeholders.
+Copado is a devops solutions company that can assist you with any of your CI/CD pipeline needs.

 Nevertheless, optimizing your CI/CD pipeline is a critical step toward setting your organization up for success — and organizing your technology stack.
 Through your CI/CD diagram, you can isolate areas for improvement and automation to prepare your organization for the next step of its digital transformation.

-Level up your Salesforce DevOps skills with our resource library.
+Explore our DevOps resource library.
+Level up your Salesforce DevOps skills today.